Cost of an alternator replacement

 - This alternating current (AC) is channeled into the rectifier, which converts it to the direct current (DC) needed to run your vehicle’s electrical systems and recharge your car battery.

-Your car battery stores the excess electricity created and saves it for when you need power while your engine isn’t running, like at start-up.
-Alternators are a pretty standard piece of equipment in most vehicles, although some hybrid models won’t have one.
+Your car battery stores the excess electricity created and saves it for when you need power while your engine isn’t running, like at startup.

 Signs of a bad alternator